 NASA Astrobiology Postdoctoral Program fellow Ashleigh Hood and the Alternative Earths team looked at uranium isotopes in samples from a reef complex in South Australia dating back over 635 millions ago.
-The research paper, “Integrated geochemical-petrographic insights from component-selective δ238U of Cryogenian marine carbonates” was featured on ...
+The research paper, “Integrated geochemical-petrographic insights from component-selective δ238U of Cryogenian marine carbonates” was featured on the cover ...

 Source: [Geology]December 27, 2016 / Written by: Miki Huynh

 Light: The Visible Spectrum and Beyond by Megan Watzke and Kimberly Acand.
 Published by Black Dog & Leventhal.

 Megan Watzke, Press Officer for NASA’s Chandra X-ray Observatory, and Kimberly Acand, Visualization Lead for the Chandra X-ray Observatory, have published a book entitled Light: The Visible Spectrum and Beyond.

 Light is a visual guide to understanding electromagnetic radiation, in order of spectrum from radio waves to gamma rays, showing how light affects life on Earth and everything in the Universe.
 The book has made Forbes 2016 Top 10 Gifts for Lovers of Outer Space (along with David Grinspoon’s Earth in Human Hands).

 Acand and Watzke have previously published books together exploring the Universe, and have been deeply ...

 Source: [arcandwatzke.com]December 22, 2016 / Written by: Miki Huynh